When they finally hit the bottom in their sixth game, everything fell apart.

 Last Sunday's heart-wrenching 19-14 loss to the Dallas Cowboys sucked every last ounce of hope out of a beleaguered Panthers fanbase, who, since 2010, has watched their team lose 29 of 38 games.

 A dejected, defeated Cam Newton added insult to injury with another embarrassing post-game press conference.
-In addition to calling a female reporter "sweetheart," the second-year quarterback sarcastically welcomed the media to submit ideas about how to improve the offensive via a suggestion box.
+In addition to calling a female reporter "sweetheart," the second-year quarterback sarcastically welcomed the media to submit ideas about how to improve the offense via a suggestion box.

 But Cam did say one thing that made sense.